radiantmediaplayer/rmp-vast/README.md

 ### --- DEPRECATED with rmp-vast 7 ---

-It is no secret that VPAID in the industry is a jungle and we need your help to best implement it.
-Any feedback and test adTags that can improve VPAID support in rmp-vast are welcome - open an issue when needed.
 Current VPAID support limitations:

-- supports only linear VPAID (non-linear support may be coming later)
+- supports only linear VPAID
-- no support for changes in linearity (likely to cause playback issues): we need production adTag to test this but we have not found reliable resources for it - please share if you have some available
+- no support for changes in linearity (likely to cause playback issues)

 [Back to documentation sections](#documentation-sections)